th7mo/th7mo.com/git.md

 - `{git-remote-url}` can be a `HTTPS` or `SSH` URL.

-### Add a Worktree
+### Add a worktree

-Only add Worktrees from the bare repository, so navigate to the bare repository:
+Only add worktrees from the bare repository, so navigate to the bare repository:

 ```sh
 cd {repository-name}.git/
 ```

-Now add a Worktree to the root directory of the repository:
+Now add a worktree to the root directory of the repository:

 ```sh
 git worktree add ../{branch-name}